About the Journal

 All articles undergo blind review.
 Reviewers' comments contribute to editorial decisions whether or not to publish and provide useful suggestions for manuscript revisions.
 The purpose of submitting manuscripts for blind review is threefold: to benefit from the reviewer's expertise in a particular field of study or practice, to gain the reviewer's critical assessment, and finally, to provide concrete feedback to the authors.
 The intent of the review process is not only to assist the editors in making decisions about manuscripts for publication but also to educate authors on how to improve or strengthen their professional writing.

-The Journal is published quarterly by the Canadian Counselling and Psychotherapy Association in January, April, July, and October.
+The Journal is published quarterly by the Canadian Counselling and Psychotherapy Association.